Bill Humphrey standing at the Newton Centre T station wearing a suit and tie

 Labor and Economic Justice

-Bill Humphrey himself has often been an “independent contractor” worker, even when it was sometimes basically a permanent job.
-(And before that came the unpaid “internships.”)
+Bill Humphrey is committed to opposing worker “misclassification” because he himself has often been an “independent contractor” worker, even when it was sometimes basically a permanent job.
 We need greater protections and rights for these workers, so that they are not assuming all the risks and costs of doing business for the companies they work for under the pretense of “flexibility.”
+(One specific sector where this is a huge problem is “tech” companies operating transportation networks and ride-shares.)

 The Commonwealth also needs to take stronger action on wage theft and must eliminate the separate tipped minimum wage, which creates too many opportunities for managers and employers to abuse, exploit, and under-pay service and restaurant employees.
 Bill Humphrey also supports ending the separate (lower) wage standards for agricultural workers.
 We need to ban zero-hour/on-call contract scheduling for part-time non-union employees, so that workers can schedule childcare, second jobs, or other needs ahead of time.
 This will also reduce opportunities for harassment and abuse by managers exploiting the power of scheduling.